Thinking about your finances when buying

 If you have contributed to KiwiSaver for at least 3 years you may be eligible for a KiwiSaver first-home withdrawal.
 This is designed for first-home buyers but some people who have previously owned a home may be eligible.

-KiwiSaver first-home withdrawal: You can apply to your KiwiSaver provider to withdraw some of your KiwiSaver savings to put towards buying your first home if youāve belonged to your KiwiSaver scheme for at least 3 years.
-Check with your KiwiSaver provider early regarding timeframes to make sure your application is processed before settlement.
+KiwiSaver first-home withdrawal: Check with your KiwiSaver provider early regarding timeframes to make sure your application is processed before settlement.

 Read more about KiwiSaver first-home withdrawals(external link)